-2) Think and pray in concentric circles with the closest relationships near the center and then move out to the more anonymous prayers for groups and ministries and nations.
-So, for example, in my Evernote folder, I move from my immediate family at home — that is, the three of us, well, actually two now that Talitha is in college, but it used to be three.
+Think and pray in concentric circles with the closest relationships near the center and then move out to the more anonymous prayers for groups and ministries and nations.
+For example, in my Evernote folder, I move from my immediate family at home — that is, the three of us, well, actually two now that Talitha is in college.
+But it used to be three.

-And then I move out to my neighborhood and a few people I have written down in the neighborhood and, sometimes just in my jogging-evangelism that I do in good weather and I will meet people and they will tell me their name and I ask them what I can pray for and that goes on one of my lists.
+Then I move out to my neighborhood and a few people I have written down in the neighborhood, and sometimes, just in my jogging-evangelism that I do in good weather.
+I will meet people, and they will tell me their name, and I ask them what I can pray for and that goes on one of my lists.
 So concentric circles is one way I handle the diversity of those lists.

-4) Periodically assess your prayers for them by comparing what you pray with what the New Testament prays.
+Periodically assess your prayers for them by comparing what you pray with what the New Testament prays.
 I gathered in one place — and I think this is available.
 We could check, Tony, and make it available.
 I think it is available at Desiring God.
 I gathered into one place all of the things that are prayed for in the New Testament — a list of about 40 different prayers.
-And I use that list not every day, but periodically.
+I use that list not every day, but periodically.
 I just run through it and say: Okay, am I neglecting anything important that the New Testament prayed for?

 Mingle general prayers with specific prayers.
 A lot of people are skittish about general prayers.
 I love general prayers.
 Like: Hallowed be thy name all over the world.
 That is a big, general prayer.
 Specific prayers are also important.
 So a specific prayer might be: Grant that Bill would find a job this week.
 He has been out of work, Lord.
 Help him find a job.
 That is specific.
-You can just — bang — you can see the answer to that immediately.
+You can just see the answer to that immediately.
 A general prayer would be: Lord, cause Bill to love you more and to treasure you above all.
 That is a lot harder to detect, right?
 But so crucial that you pray for.

-6) Be quiet over the people and see if God brings things to mind that people might need today and then pray those things if God brings anything specific to mind.
+Be quiet over the people and see if God brings things to mind that people might need today and then pray those things if God brings anything specific to mind.